The X Factor (British TV series) series 5

-Judges, presenters and other personnel
+Judges, Presenters and Other Personnel

 In February 2008, it was reported that Sharon Osbourne would not return as a judge for the fifth series.
 On 6 June, six days before filming was due to begin at the London auditions, ITV announced Osbourne's departure from the show.
 Media speculation over the reasons for Osbourne's departure alluded to rising tensions between her and fellow judge Dannii Minogue, as well as disputes over pay.
 When interviewed by Chris Moyles on BBC Radio 1, Osbourne said that it was "the best four years of [her] life" but felt that it was "time to move on."

 On 10 June 2008, after Osbourne's departure, ITV confirmed that Girls Aloud singer Cheryl Cole was the new judge and Osbourne's replacement for series 5.
 Minogue praised the new judge, saying, "She's very knowledgeable about music and I think she's going to bring a new side to the show."
 Cowell is reported by Minogue to feel that Cole's voiced opinions are something "which he loves".

 Dermot O'Leary returned to present the main ITV show, choosing to leave other projects, including his ongoing role as the host of Big Brother's Little Brother, to concentrate on The X Factor.
 The Xtra Factor presenter Fearne Cotton left after series 4, having presented for only one series, to be replaced by Holly Willoughby.
 Brian Friedman returned as choreographer and performance coach (billed as "Creative Director"), along with Yvie Burnett as vocal coach.

 Selection process

 Auditions

 A reported "record-breaking" 182,000 applied for series 5, with filming for auditions in front of judges taking place in June/July 2008.
 Auditions were held in the cities of London, Birmingham, Manchester, Cardiff, and Glasgow.

-Due to her commitments with Australia's Got Talent, Minogue was absent from some of the auditions in Birmingham and Cardiff but was not replaced.
+Due to her filming commitments with Australia's Got Talent, Minogue was absent from some of the auditions in Birmingham and Cardiff but was not replaced.